jlevy44/WSI-GTFE/README.md

 # WSI-GTFE

 Code is undergoing refactoring from our original command line interface.
 We will update our code base with a fully functioning CLI.
 For now, we have included some example notebooks for getting started on your own datasets in the notebooks section.
+For now, this repository outlines analyzing inductive Whole Slide Graph patch-level classification, but various portions of this framework may be changed for self-supervised and whole-slide level objectives.

 Feel free to check out our article, here: https://www.biorxiv.org/content/10.1101/2020.08.01.231639v1